-Maybe you’ve heard an account of a frail 90-pound grandma displaying super human strength and lifting a car to free a trapped victim.
+Maybe you’ve heard a folklore tale about a frail 90-pound grandma displaying super human strength and lifting a car to free a trapped victim.
 This same person might otherwise struggle to load a bag of groceries into the trunk of her car.
-How does she do it?
+How could she do this?

 Suffice it to say, stress can evoke some extraordinary abilities.
 Universally, researchers agree, stress changes us physically, emotionally, and chemically.
 Stress can contribute to extraordinary performance.
 It can also be a significant inhibitor of your abilities.
 Let’s examine stress.

-Stress causes a small, pea-sized organ in your brain to get excited.
-This excited organ subsequently starts chattering off messages to other organs and getting them excited.
+Stress causes the hypothalamus to stimulate the pituitary gland (a small, pea-sized organ in your brain).
+This excited glad subsequently starts chattering off messages to other organs and getting them excited.
 This gets the proverbial stress ball rolling.
-The excited organs dump boat loads of chemicals and hormones into the blood stream which can cause some pretty amazing changes in how you think and how you behave (remember, grandma lifted the car).
+The excited organs dump boat loads of chemicals and hormones into the blood stream which can cause some pretty amazing changes in how you think and how you behave (remember, the grandma that lifted the car).
 Scientists have given your stress reaction a name.
 They call it the Fight or Flight Response and it impacts your performance as you deal with any stressful situation or emergency.

 The Fight or Flight Response (sometimes called Fight or Flight Syndrome or Fight-Flight-Freeze Response) is a condition of hyper arousal triggered by chemical releases in the brain in reaction to stress.
-The response is considered to be hereditary as anthropologists believe the response dates back to prehistoric days where your cave-dwelling relatives were routinely exposed to acute stress (mostly in the form of predators who saw them as lunch).
+The response is considered to be hereditary.
+Anthropologists believe the response dates back to prehistoric days where your cave-dwelling relatives were routinely exposed to acute stress (mostly in the form of predators who saw them as lunch).

 Hormones on the loose